datalad-handbook/book/docs/basics/101-105-install.rst

 collection of audio recordings of a great podcast, the longnow seminar series [#f2]_.
-It consists of audio recordings about long-term thinking, and while the DataLad-101 course is not a long-term thinking seminar, those recordings are nevertheless a good addition to the large stash of yet-to-read text books we piled up (and also, we can wholeheartedly recommend them for their worldly wisdoms and compelling, thoughtful ideas).
+It consists of audio recordings about long-term thinking, and while the DataLad-101 course is not a long-term thinking seminar, those recordings are nevertheless a good addition to the large stash of yet-to-read text books we piled up.
 Let's get this dataset into our existing ``DataLad-101`` dataset.

 To keep the ``DataLad-101`` dataset neat and organized, we first create a new directory, called recordings.